kontena/docs/using-kontena/loadbalancer.md

 All of the `SSL_CERTS` env secrets will be merged into a single `SSL_CERTS` environment variable.
 There is a limit of 128KB on the total size of the `SSL_CERTS` environment variable.

 The maximum number of deployable SSL certificates depends on the size of private keys and certificates used.
-For typical Let's Encrpyt certificates, you may expect to hit the limit at around 25 certificates per LB service.
+For typical Let's Encrypt certificates, you may expect to hit the limit at around 25 certificates per LB service.

 Note that the TLS-SNI challenge certificates used for [`kontena certificate authorize --type tls-sni-01`](vault.md#create-domain-authorization) domain authorizations also count towards this limit.